Photo Courtesy of Autry Museum of the American West.

 For example, a contract signed by the President and Secretary is acceptable.
 A contract signed by the President and the Vice-President, or by the Secretary and the Chief Financial Officer, is not be acceptable.

 PLEASE NOTE: A person may hold more than one position within your organization.
 For example, an Executive Director may also sit on the board, and may sign contract using his or her board title in combination with a second signer.
 However, holding the title of Board President or Executive Director does not automatically mean that person has authority to bind the organization into a contract.

 - Your organization's board of directors may delegate the authority to sign the contract to a single person (e.g., the Executive Director), and this person may sign the contract on behalf of your organization.

 In such case, you must provide evidence of the person's authority to sign the contract.
 Such evidence typically takes the form of a resolution adopted by your organization's board of directors or your organization's articles of incorporation

-Arts Commission staff and county counsel must approve this document prior to execution of the grant contract.
+Department of Arts and Culture staff and county counsel must approve this document prior to execution of the grant contract.